rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 The monoidal operator that reduces a set of booleans down to a single boolean, only returning a truthful state when all of the inputs are true.

+### Constructor

+1. A function that is tasked with taking some disparate pieces of data and instantiating an object that encapsulates them all.

+2. A special method of ES6 classes that is invoked by the `new` keyword.
+A class may only have one.

 ### Container

 An Inventory record that models all manner of physical containers in the labatory,